 I started to experiment with other possible uses for my Mighty Pizza Oven, to see what I could bake or cook in it besides pizza.
-The first thing that came to mind is pita or flat breads, which happens to be an ancient forerunner of pizza, as you probably know.
+The first thing that came to mind is pita bread (flat bread), which happens to be an ancient forerunner of pizza, as you probably know.

 Just about every culture around the world has some kind of flat bread that has been passed down through history, as this was the only kind of bread possible before the discovery of yeast (even though many flat breads today include some yeast in the recipe).